Fleetwood Mac blues guitarist Peter Green dies at 73 - The Boston Globe

-LONDON (AP) — Peter Green, the dexterous blues guitarist who led the first incarnation of Fleetwood Mac in a career shortened by psychedelic drugs and mental illness, has died at 73.
+LONDON — Peter Green, the dexterous blues guitarist who led the first incarnation of Fleetwood Mac in a career shortened by drugs and mental illness, has died at 73.

 A law firm representing his family, Swan Turton, announced the death in a statement Saturday.
-It said he died “peacefully in his sleep″ this weekend.
-A further statement will be issued in the coming days.
+It said he died “peacefully in his sleep.”

 Advertisement